This post contains affiliate links. Please see our disclosure policy.

 How To Make Sourdough Biscuits

-Making this flaky sourdough biscuit recipe is a relatively simple process, and one you can do in very little time.
-My advice is to have everything ready before you start so that you’re not letting the butter warm up much at all.
+Making this flaky sourdough biscuits recipe takes very little time.
+My advice is to have everything ready before you start so that you’re not letting the butter warm up at all.
+I like to leave my butter in the freezer until right before I need it!

-1. Preheat your oven to 190C (374F) and line a baking sheet with parchment paper.
+Preheat your oven to 190ºC (375ºF) and line a baking sheet with parchment paper.

-4. Take your butter out of the freezer and place into the bowl with the dry ingredients.
+In a large bowl, place flour, sugar, baking soda, baking power and salt.
+Mix with a large spoon until well combined.
+Then take your butter out of the freezer and place into the bowl with the dry ingredients.
 Cut the cold butter through the flour.
-It’s best to do this with a pastry cutter or spatula, but you can use your fingers if you prefer (but be fast as you don’t want the butter to melt).
+You can do this with a pastry cutter or bench scraper, but you can use your fingers if you prefer (but be fast as you don’t want the butter to melt).
 You could also do this step in a food processor.

-5. Now tip the buttermilk and sourdough starter into the butter and flour mix (you don’t have to mix them together first).
-Bring together with a rubber spatula until it’s a dry shaggy dough (I start with 80g of buttermilk and add a touch more if I need it).
+Now tip the buttermilk and sourdough starter into the butter and flour mix (you don’t have to mix them together first).
+Stir them together with a rubber spatula until it’s a dry shaggy dough (I start with 80 grams of buttermilk and add a touch more if I need it).

-7. Gently roll the dough out into a thick rectangle (around 2 cm / 3/4 inch) and press out rounds using a sharp biscuit cutter or a glass.
+Gently roll the dough out into a thick rectangle (around 2 cm / 3/4 inch) and press out rounds using a sharp biscuit cutter or a glass.
 Don’t twist the dough, just press straight down.
+You can push the scraps of dough together to cut out more sourdough biscuits.

 • Don’t twist the biscuit or cookie cutter.
 If you twist it, it will seal the edges of the dough and stop them from rising as much as they could.
 Just push the cutter straight down and then back up.
 You really want something with a sharp edge, so a glass is better than a mason jar if you don’t have a biscuit cutter.